top of page

 We heard footsteps behind us but saw no one.
 The brush moved ahead of us.
 Lecia started to murmur.
 We moved to the side under the remaining bushes.
 Theobald’s body began to move.
 Then he disappeared.
 Surely, there were no such things as witches.
 I reached into the pouch and placed one of the objects on my face.
 Lecia put on the other.

 There were five of them.
 Their clothing, boots, skin, and even their weapons were all the same shade of red.
-Not the shiny red of an apple, but a blurry, rippling, uncertain red as if we were looking through murky water.
+Not the shiny red of an apple but a blurry, rippling, uncertain red as if we were looking through murky water.
 They moved slowly as if they were tired.
 Through the objects, they stood out against the bare earth and rocks.
 Their eyes were small, and they had no hair.
 Their fingers were too long.
 The red men did not wear objects on their faces.

 A great, blurry red bag filled with something lay where Theobald had been.
 His body must have been in it.
-I slid the object down from my eyes briefly and saw only the forest.
+I briefly slid the object down from my eyes and saw only the forest.

 With the object, I saw a giant cart with pillowy wheels, red and unclear, roll beside the bag.
 The Red Beings lifted the bag and tossed it into their cart.
 The cart carried many filled red bags.